 Our 2020 event will feature products and services that are exciting, unique, and of interest to parents, teachers and the homeschool community.
 Watch this page for the latest additions to the exhibitor list for the upcoming event in March.
 As the time draws near, there will be a more complete listing.

 If you would like to be an exhibitor, or learn more about other advertising options through HOME, please contact us HERE!

 Thursday, March 19, 2020 - 12:30pm - 5:30pm

 Friday, March 20, 2020 - 8:30am - 5:00pm

 Saturday, March 21, 2020 - 8:30am - 3:00pm

 For those who are not planning to attend the entire event, but would like to shop - The exhibit halls are open to the public for a limited amount of time each day.
 The cost of admission is $15/adult and $8/child (under age 2 is free).
-Find out more about registering for exhibit hall shopping.
+With several large exhibit areas to cover, and the number of exhibitors, three hours will go by quickly.
+You can maximize your exhibit hall time by combining one paid exhibit hall shopping time with one free!
+Find out more about registering for "exhibit hall only" shopping.

 Thursday - 2:30pm - 5:30pm

 * Please contact Mary Collier at firstname.lastname@example.org or 207.475.6388 if you'd like to help sponsor our 30th Annual "Lead the Way HOME" 2020 Convention!

 HOME Game Area